UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Created New item: BLUE FISH: Set money to -$10, Makes slot earn 8 bonus

-- Reworked hammers; have xStrength mult when bonus is negative

 - Made golden horseshoe be an UNCOMMON food item (as well as non-food)